Transact’s revamped search experience feels more intuitive than ever, and customers are seeing 6% higher conversion rates.

 Q: What is “learning to rank?”

-A: “Learning to rank” uses machine learning to train a computer to assign a higher score to company A over company B whereby the end user sees and ultimately selects company A over company B. We gave the computer tens of thousands of historical searches containing all of the issues mentioned above along with the companies that were ultimately selected by the user.
-The computer then learned to rank, as often as possible, companies that were ultimately selected more often higher in search results than companies that were selected less often.
+A: “Learning to rank” uses machine learning to train a computer to assign a higher score to company A over company B whereby the end user sees and ultimately selects company A over company B. We fed the computer tens of thousands of historical searches containing all of the issues mentioned above along with the companies that the user ultimately selected.
+The computer then learned to rank companies that were selected more often higher in search results than those selected less often, as frequently as possible.
 Learning to rank is much more efficient and principled than manually trying different combinations of queries and weights until you finally find a combination that seems to give good search results most of the time.

 Q: What were the results?